 Since the classes listed above can be too detailed to model with remote sensing data, we bin (cross-walk) them into larger classes appropriate for the LCMS modeling methods.
-Change processes are cross-walked into three final classes:
+For PRUSVI, change processes are cross-walked into two final classes:

-- Slow Loss

-- Structural decline

-- Spectral decline

 - Fast Loss

 - o Fire

-- Harvest
+- o Harvest

 - Mechanical

 - Wind/ice

 - Hydrology

-- o Debris
+- Debris

-- o Other
+- Other

 - Gain

-- o Growth/recovery
+- Growth/recovery

 Land cover requires a different cross-walking approach.
 All TimeSync plots have a primary land cover class that makes up the majority of the plot.
 Any additional land cover class that comprises 10% or more of the plot is assigned as a secondary land cover class.
 Since a plot may have any number of secondary land cover classes, primary/secondary combinations of interest are modeled separately.
 We include any primary/secondary combination that is common along typical succession, focusing on pairings with a secondary class that is higher along the successional order.
-The expected land cover successional order is: barren to grass/forb/herb, grass/forb/herb to shrub, and shrub to tree.
-With this in in mind, the primary/secondary land cover combinations we model in LCMS are shown in Table 3.
+The expected land cover successional order is barren to grass/forb/herb, grass/forb/herb to shrub, and shrub to tree.
+With this in mind, the primary/secondary land cover combinations we model in LCMS are shown in Table 2.

-Table 3. - List of primary and secondary land cover classes modeled in LCMS.
+Table 2. - List of primary and secondary land cover classes modeled in LCMS.
 Successional classes are grouped and highlighted with italic font.
 The snow/ice and water classes are not modeled with any secondary land cover classes since they are not likely to be part of vegetation succession.